MrPowerScripts/MrPowerScripts.com/_posts/2019/2019-03-14-arc-episode-one.md

 title: Automated Reality Channel Episode One Released!
 categories: [personal projects]
 tags: [mrpowerscripts, Automated Reality Channel, automated youtube channel, automating youtube channel]
-description-long: IT WORKS.
-IT.
-FREAKING.
-WORKS.
-I wrote a few months ago about this idea to automate my youtube channel Now, at the time the idea wasn't really well defined.
-I decided I wanted to do something and then I had to figure out how I was going to do it.
-I should have shut up and built it first, but I was too excited and prematurely let the idea out.
-It happens to everyone.
-Over time though I crafted a more well-defined concept.
-You can see the whole evolution in this playlist in fact.
-Well, I finally put together something I would consider a prototype.
-Despite many hiccups, lingering issues, and generally losing faith in the idea I managed to put together the scaffolding for a working project.
-This is how it all works.
 ---

 IT WORKS.
 IT.
 FREAKING.
 WORKS.
 [I wrote a few months ago about this idea to automate my youtube channel]({% post_url 2018/2018-12-12-automate-youtube-channel %}).
 Now, at the time the idea wasn't really well defined.
 I decided I wanted to do something and then I had to figure out how I was going to do it.
 I should have [shut up and built it first]({% post_url 2019/2019-02-16-build-first %}), but I was too excited and prematurely let the idea out.
 It happens to everyone.
 Over time though I crafted a more well-defined concept.
 You can see the whole evolution in this playlist in fact.